The Maine Coon is a beautiful cat, and there are countless possible Maine Coon colors and patterns.

 The genetics behind a cat’s coloration and pattern is actually quite complicated.

-In cats, the main three possible colors are white, red, and black.
+In cats, the main three possible colors are:

 Another interesting thing to note about the red gene is that red cats are always tabby.

 Even if a red or cream cat appears solid in color, that means it is a ticked tabby.

 Furthermore, red cats are more likely to be male than female, with about 75% of red cats being male.

 Black and its dilutes are caused by a pigmentation known as eumelanin.

 Black dilution is caused by a recessive version of eumelanin.